 Staff will receive appropriate training regarding child sexual development and will understand the difference between sexual behaviour that is considered normal and expected for the age of the pupil, and sexual behaviour that is inappropriate and harmful.
-Staff will follow school guidance (UKCIS 2020 Sharing Nudes and Semi Nudes; How to Respond to an Incident) in in dealing with instances of sharing nudes and semi nudes in the school community.
+Staff will follow school guidance in dealing with instances of sharing nudes and semi nudes in the school community.
 This includes understanding motivations, assessing risks posed to pupils depicted in the images and how to report this to the DSL.
 Staff will be given advice on how to remove the image from the internet and prevent further sharing.